KhaledNouiraa/ProductReview/README.md

--make sure tha you have STS (Spring Tools Suite)
+-make sure that you have STS (Spring Tools Suite)

 -link to download it :https://spring.io/tools